Dulcinea (album)

 Dulcinea also delves into some spiritual themes.
-"Fly from Heaven" is sung from the perspective of James, who is portrayed as Jesus' literal brother and is upset by Paul's manipulation of Jesus' word.
+"Fly from Heaven" is sung from the perspective of James, who is portrayed as Jesus's literal brother and is upset by Paul's manipulation of Jesus's word.
 "Begin" and "Reincarnation Song" each explore questions about death and the afterlife.

-Glen Phillips has said that Dulcinea is probably his favorite Toad album because they started to know what they were doing but weren't overthinking things yet.
+Glen Phillips has said that Dulcinea is probably his favorite Toad album because they started to know what they were doing but were not overthinking things yet.

 Track listing

 Other tracks recorded during the album's 1993 sessions included "Crazy Life" (later released on the Empire Records soundtrack and remixed by Tom Lord-Alge for Coil) as well as an alternate take of "Reincarnation Song" and two tracks, "Hope" and "All Right" which would be released on In Light Syrup the following year.